istefan/ahoi-api/readme.txt

 After activation, you will find a new "Ahoi API" menu in the admin sidebar.
 From here, you can start building your data tables.

+== User & Role Management ==

+Ahoi API extends the WordPress user system with custom capabilities to provide secure, granular access to the API.

+= Custom Capabilities Explained =

+*   `use_ahoi_api`: **Basic API Access.** Granted to all standard roles on activation.
+Allows users to log in, manage their **own** data entries, upload files, and send emails.
+*   `manage_ahoi_api_all_data`: **Power-User Data Access.** Granted to Administrators and Managers.
+Allows users to view, edit, and delete data entries created by **any** user.
+*   `manage_api_users`: **User Management Access.** Granted to Administrators and Managers.
+Allows users to access the `/users` and `/roles` endpoints to manage other users.

+= Role Breakdown =

+*   **Administrator:** Has full control over the WordPress site and all Ahoi API features.
+Can view, edit, and delete all data and all users (except themselves).
+This is the only role that can delete other users.
+*   **Manager:** A custom role created by Ahoi API.
+This role is for application-level administrators.
+They can create, view, and edit other users, but **cannot** view or edit Administrator accounts.
+They also cannot delete users.
+*   **Subscriber (or other regular roles):** Can only interact with their **own data**.
+They cannot access user management endpoints.

 == Frequently Asked Questions ==

 = What is a headless API and why should I use Ahoi API? =